 I’ll be honest with you.
-Since I often provide responsive web design guidelines, I never went into THAT level of details for websites.
+Since I often provide responsive web design guidelines, I never went into THAT level of detail for websites.
 I ask developer teams to NOT block the zoom behavior (and height).
-And we test our sites with different resolution and browser zoom levels.
+And we test our sites with different resolutions and browser zoom levels.

 But I think this can be really useful for native apps.This is an example for Goulven Baron at Maif.
 He documented how the mobile view behaves at 100% on the left and at 200% zoom.

 Reduced motion and play/pause buttons

 One aspect of design that is quite tricky to document is animations and transitions.
 There are accessibility best practices for those as well.
 Some animations and transitions can trigger motion sickness to some users.
 I’m one of those by the way.

 prefers-reduced-motion media query to provide an alternative version for people who prefer less motion.
 If you want to learn more about the topic, check the section “Building Accessible and Inclusive Animations” of my talk on CSS animations and UX.On my homepage for example I have 2 animations.
 The fox, sushi and coffee float around my head.
 And if you scroll down, I have a growing plant when you reach the “I help people grow” part.
 If the user chooses the reduce motion option in the operating system, I stop the animation around my head.
 And the plant growth becomes a smooth less triggering fade in.

 How do you document this?
 Well…Animations are often something that is built in direct collaboration and fine tuned in the browser.